 02 Sep BCQS Team Attends CHRIS

-BCQS recently attended CHRIS, the leading and most noteworthy hotel investment conference for the Caribbean.
+BCQS recently attended CHRIS, one of the leading and most noteworthy hotel investment conferences for the Caribbean.
 Over two days, the BCQS team had the opportunity to network and connect with industry professionals from around the region.
 CHRIS was the first in-person event for the BCQS team since the start of the COVID-19 pandemic.

 “Attending the in-person conference was a valuable experience, says Ben Butler, Director for BCQS, continuing, discussions with industry professionals were very positive, and the outlook for the region is very optimistic – the Caribbean is still the place to develop!”

 Some key takeaways from the event include:

 - The Caribbean hospitality sector is in great shape despite the enormous challenges presented by the COVID-19 global pandemic.
 Many of the islands open for business are seeing record numbers of guests, and in several of these markets, particularly in the luxury segment, the average daily rates are higher than those achieved in 2019.

 - Hotel performance data for 2021 strongly evidences that the Caribbean is experiencing a pace of recovery far swifter than that seen during previous economic downturns.
 Following events such as 9/11, SARS virus and the GFC, the hospitality sector experienced prolonged period of recession and recovery.
 As we move forward and out of the pandemic, there is significant pent-up demand for Caribbean travel which will quickly translate into a positive growth in all industry KPI’s.

 - There remains a substantial appetite from both investors and brands to increase their presence within the Caribbean region.
 Luxury hotel developments, continue to represent the primary target area of growth for these investors, however supply constraints of viable opportunities pose the greatest challenge in fulfilling such expansion objectives.